Wise Review [2023] – 7 Must Knows

 Wise Vs OFX

-Wise Vs OFX is important to compare because are both great services for transfers to a bank account anywhere in the world, but for different amounts.
+Wise Vs OFX is important to compare because they are both great services for transfers to a bank account anywhere in the world, but for different amounts.
+In our Review of OFX we uncover why they are top of their game.

-So that OFX can make money on smaller transfers they sometimes add a $15 fee (below $10,000) however we organised to have this fee removed (opens a new tab) so you can avoid this fees all together – if applicable.
+So that OFX can make money on smaller transfers they sometimes add a $15 fee (below $10,000) however we organised to have this fee removed (opens a new tab) so you can avoid these fees altogether – if applicable.

 OFX offers a combination of online and offline customer support including 24/7 phone support, it is best for transferring larger amounts over $7000 USD/£4000 GBP/€4500 EU/$9500 CAD/AUD.